Skip to main content

 1 mentions Positive Neutral Negative

-Players note that certain features enhance the game's replayability, suggesting that there are elements that encourage multiple playthroughs.
+Users note that certain features enhance the game's replayability, suggesting that players are likely to return for additional playthroughs.

 Buy Millennium 5: The Battle of the Millennium